metayeti/YABS.js/HOWTO.md

  * header. */
 ```

-- `script3.js` is compiled into `script3.min.js` and prepended by a multi-line header containing variables extracted from the sourcefile:
+- `script3.js` is compiled into `script3.min.js` and prepended by a multi-line header containing variables extracted from the source file:
 ```JS
 /* This is a multiline header
  * that uses some variables.